remipassmoilesel/abcmap-fr/README.md

 ## Specifications

-	- Responsive website for desktop and mobile
+	- Responsive website for desktop and mobile devices
-	- Use of hight productivity framework Spring
+	- Use of Spring, a high productivity entreprise framework
 	- Mailing list registration, message board, votes, ...
+	- Github activity summary of a profile or a user in real time
+	- Donation form with Paypal
 	- Optionnal translation with Google Translate

 ## Sass processing